1. Your name (as you would like it to appear):

-PX….sigh…no bueno.
+PX….sigh…no Bueno.
 Clothes, furniture, household goods, basic products are just sad.
-Cosmetics, electronic, guns, AK merchandise is better, It’s like they send all the stuff the lower 48 didn’t want to AK.
+Cosmetics, electronics, guns, AK merchandise is better, It’s like they send all the stuff the lower 48 didn’t want to AK.

 The events we’ve been to on-post have been consistently mediocre.
 Luckily, there are many of the same celebrations happening in town that have been fun and well planned.

 I know Eagle River, Chugiak and Girdwood have amazing school ratings.
-There are a variety of Montessori, Waldorf and other private schools.
+There is a variety of Montessori, Waldorf, and other private schools.

-UAA and APU are the only ones I know of beside a beauty and massage school.
+UAA and APU are the only ones I know of besides a beauty and massage school.

 The dark is challenging.

 Get out and explore.
 Try new things.
 Start buying cold-weather gear before you get here otherwise it’s a really big expense all at once.